 Christmas Lighting in Santiago de Compostela

-In Santiago de Compostela, the Christmas lighting may not surpass that of Vigo, but it does have its tradition and classic elements.
-As if we were talking about a route of the Camino de Santiago, kilometers of light mantles adorn the historic center and other points of the city.
-The large Christmas tree in Plaza del Obradoiro is a staple in the Christmas decoration and lighting of the Jacobean capital.
+In Santiago de Compostela, the Christmas lights may not surpass those in Vigo, but the city does have its traditions and classic elements.
+Like a route along the Camino de Santiago, kilometers of light blankets adorn the historic center and other parts of the city.
+The large Christmas tree in Plaza del Obradoiro is a staple of the Christmas decorations and lighting in the Jacobean capital.

 Christmas Lighting in A Coruña